Eterea/blender/docs/tips.md

 ---

-**Lens Sim Dark Vignetting Accumulative in Layers issue - HEINZELNISSE (add-on author answer)**
+#### Lens Sim Dark Vignetting Accumulative in Layers issue

+**Heinzelnisse** (add-on author) answer:

-Question: On rendering with multiple view layers, since the barrel vignette is visible on all layers it accumulates into a very dark vignette around the final composited image.
+>**Question**: On rendering with multiple view layers, since the barrel vignette is visible on all layers it accumulates into a very dark vignette around the final composited image.
 Is there any way of disabling only the barrel vignette?

-Answer: I haven't found any good ways to do it, it is a render limitation of tracing the lens system and not something I have direct control over.
+>**Answer**: I haven't found any good ways to do it, it is a render limitation of tracing the lens system and not something I have direct control over.
 However, if you use crypto mattes you should be able to mask out your objects, so that you can set the vignetting to be transparent.

-- *(screen capture saved in my Setups, Tips & Tricks folder)*
+- Screen capture saved in my Setups, Tips & Tricks folder

----
+NOTE: I think that recent version can handle and solve this problem - *To investigate*

+### CAMERAS - LINKS

 [Achieving True Photorealism With Lens Simulation](https://www.youtube.com/watch?v=jT9LWq279OI)